List of Rochdale A.F.C. seasons: History

 Keith Hill, initially appointed as caretaker-manager in December 2006, became arguably the club's most successful manager to date.
 Hill and his assistant manager David Flitcroft led Rochdale to a 5th-placed finish in 2007–08, securing a play-off place.
 After beating Darlington 5–4 on penalties in the semi-finals, Rochdale reached Wembley for the first time in their history.
 Despite taking the lead in the match, they lost the final 3–2 to Stockport County.

 In the 2008–09 season, Rochdale reached the League Two play-offs for the second consecutive season but lost 2–1 on aggregate to Gillingham in the playoff semi-finals.

-The next season ended a 41-year wait for promotion with a win over Northampton Town as Rochdale secured the third automatic promotion spot.
+The next season ended a 36-year wait for promotion to the third tier with a win over Northampton Town as Rochdale secured the third automatic promotion spot.
 Rochdale continued their progression under Keith Hill, now with the club for 4 years, finishing 9th in the League One with 68 points, equaling their highest league finish since 1969–70.

 On 1 June 2011 manager Keith Hill joined Championship side Barnsley.
 Former Manchester City apprentice and youth coach Steve Eyre was confirmed as Hill's replacement on 12 June 2011.
 Eyre's spell at Spotland did not last long, as he was sacked after 27 competitive games in charge, the team having recorded just 4 league wins in this time.

 On 24 January 2012, Accrington Stanley's John Coleman was confirmed manager as the successor to Steve Eyre and left his club where he had been for more than a decade.
 John Coleman's first match in charge was a 3–0 win at home over Bury in the local derby.
 However, on 21 April, Rochdale lost 2–1 to Chesterfield resulting in relegation from League One after two years in the league.
 John Coleman's and Jimmy Bell's contracts were terminated by Rochdale on 21 January 2013 following a poor run in form.
 In January 2013, Keith Hill, previously in charge of Rochdale from 2007 to 2011, was appointed as the new manager.

 Rochdale were promoted to League One on 26 April 2014, after beating Cheltenham Town 2–0.
 Playing at the club's highest level the 2014–15 season was the club's most successful yet.
 Apart from a couple of games, they remained in the top half of the league all season, eventually finishing in eighth place, their highest league placing.